Played by Sophie Aldred

 source TARDIS Wikia

-Ace was born on 20 August 1970.
-(Timewyrm: Revelation, Falls the Shadow, Set Piece, Relative Dementias) to Audrey Dudman (The Curse of Fenric) and Harry McShane.
-(The Rapture) She was named after the main character of The Wizard of Oz because her mother (The Settling) and maternal grandmother (Love and War) were fans of the film.
-Her mother, Audrey, claimed that her mother, Kathleen, found it took her away from all her miseries.
+Dorothy Gale McShane was born on 20 August 1970 (Timewyrm: Revelation, Falls the Shadow, Set Piece, Relative Dementias) to Audrey Dudman (The Curse of Fenric) and Harry McShane.
+(The Rapture) She was named after the main character of The Wizard of Oz because her mother (The Settling) and maternal grandmother were fans of the film.
+Audrey claimed that Ace’s grandmother found it took her away from all her miseries.
 (Love and War)

 Ace had a younger brother named Liam, who was born in 1974.
 However, she did not recall her brother’s existence until later meeting him in Ibiza as he was taken by their father to live with him after her parents’ separation.
 (The Rapture)

-Naturally violent and also clever, Ace was skilled at using her knowledge of chemistry (despite failing it for her “O”-levels), making bombs filled with an explosive of her own devising called Nitro-9.
+Naturally aggressive but also clever, Ace was skilled at using her knowledge of chemistry despite failing it for her O-levels, making bombs filled with an explosive of her own devising called Nitro-9.
 (Dragonfire)

 She suffered several traumatic events in her childhood in Perivale, London.
-This included a bad relationship with her mother, and in 1983, the racist firebombing of her friend Manisha Purkayastha’s flat.
-Manisha died and an angry Ace set fire to Gabriel Chase, an abandoned mansion said to be haunted by an ancient evil.
+These included a bad relationship with her mother, and in 1983 the firebombing of her friend Manisha Purkayastha’s flat by Neo-Nazis.
+Manisha died, prompting an angry Ace set fire to Gabriel Chase, an abandoned mansion said to be haunted by an ancient evil.
 (Ghost Light, Blood Heat)

 Ace was a troubled teen on Earth, setting off fire alarms at school to miss double French lessons (Revenge of the Swarm) and ultimately being expelled for blowing up the art room as a “creative statement.”
 (Battlefield) She studied The Tale of Beowulf, but only paid attention due to the fighting.
 (Black and White)